Information and advice for Ukrainians

 To change the page language, click the EN icon (top-left on desktop/laptop, bottom-left on mobile).
 If your language isn’t listed, use your browser’s menu for translation options.

-We are updating this page as we get information.
+We update this page as we get new information.
 Please also check the official sources linked on this page for the most up-to-date information.
+You can also call our free helpline on 0808 1967 274 or email at ukraine@scottishrefugeecouncil.org.uk.

-BRP cards are being replaced with eVisas.
-Find out more about these changes and what you need to do on our eVisa page.
-All physical BRP cards will expire on 31 December 2024 and will be replaced with eVisas, an online record of your leave to remain.
+All physical BRP cards expired on 31 December 2024 and eVisas (an online record of your leave to remain) have replaced BRP cards.
 You will need to create an UK Visas and Immigration (UKVI) account to access your eVisa.
 Please check GOV.UK website for up-to-date information on eVisas: Online immigration status (eVisa).

 Keep hold of your expired BRP card.
 You will need your BRP for future applications to stay in the UK.
 For example, you will need it when you apply for Ukraine Permission Extension scheme.

 The UK Government made changes to its visa schemes for people fleeing the war in Ukraine.
-If this affects you or your plans to bring your family to the UK we advise to seek urgent legal advice.
+If this affects you or your plans to bring your family to the UK we advise you to seek urgent legal advice.

 - The Law Society of Scotland: Find a Solicitor